Zate/ztip/README.md

-# ztip
+# itip

-Threat Intel Platform Thingy
+Threat Intel Feed Importer with API to query